JoshuaJWatt/CNGame/README.md

 # CNGame
- game made with a team on a 3 week codenation course
+Halloween themed game made with a team on a 3 week codenation course.

+Contains a custom navigable map, and some minigames